FriendsOfTerraform/modules/azure/sql-server/README.md

 - (string) **`minimum_tls_version = "1.2"`** _[since v0.0.1]_

-    The Minimum TLS Version for all SQL Database and SQL Data Warehouse databases associated with the server.
-Valid values are: `"1.0"`, `"1.1"`, `"1.2"` and `"Disabled"`
+    The minimum TLS version for all SQL Database and SQL Data Warehouse databases associated with the server.
+Valid values are: `1.0`, `1.1`, `1.2` and `Disabled`

 - (bool) **`public_network_access_enabled = true`** _[since v0.0.1]_